Courses approved for IDS Requirement in Breadth of Knowledge

 Techniques and Practices of Personal Finance

 Each day we are surrounded with new choices and we need some basic tools to help us cope with these situations.
 This course will help students identify and evaluate these choices.
 Real-world cases will be studied for actual problem-solving.
 Materials presented will provide a framework for decision-making and will provide practical and tested tools to measure and/or predict possible outcomes.
-Fall 2012.
 Group: IDS.